tapjs/tapjs/docs/src/content/docs/cli/index.md

   --harmony              Enable all Harmony flags in JavaScript tests --strict               Run JS tests in 'use strict' mode

-  --esm                  Run .js and .mjs with support for EcmaScript modules
-                         (Default: false)

-  --no-esm               switch off the --esm flag --flow                 Removes flow types
+  --flow                 Removes flow types
   --no-flow              switch off the --flow flag